abhiganit/wr4medicaid/README.md

 This repository contains simulation and visualization code for quantifying the mortality and morbidity impacts of Medicaid work requirements in the United States.
-The analysis explores the consequences of insurance loss under various exemption and compliance scenarios using population data, disease control rates, and hazard ratios.
+The analysis evaluates the consequences of insurance loss under varying exemption and compliance scenarios, using population data, disease control rates, and hazard ratios.
+An interactive dashboard presenting the results is hosted by [CIDMA](https://medicaid.cidma.us/).

 ---